 People have been asking about the meaning of dreams for centuries.
 In the beginning, people thought that dreams were a communication channel between God and man.
 Romans and Greeks believed that dreams could forecast the future.
 The times have changed since then.
-There are now many theories about dream meanings and interpretation.
+There are now many theories about dream meanings and interpretations.
 Dr. William M. Bernstein stated that some dreams have been interpreted to imply the dreamer has a phobia of love.
 We will explore different theories about dream meanings and talk to dream analysts to learn more about what happens to us while we dream.

 What does our dream mean?